Marvin-mu/redchat/README.md

-# redchat
+# some demo and project
-chat with someone
+redchat
-redchat项目在desktop/github目录下面
+Qt's demo